Skip to content

 The Public Baseline

-Think about versions in three layers:
+Think about standardization in three layers:

 • the support level of the path you choose inside that release line

-What Versioning Really Covers Here
+What Compatibility Really Covers Here

-When plugin-kit-ai talks about compatibility, the strongest public promise is around:
+The strongest public promise is around:

 • the declared public CLI contract

-• the recommended Go SDK path
+• the recommended Go SDK path and the recommended production paths listed above

 • the documented behavior of public-stable generated outputs